mbensala/mbensala.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-PhD Candidate in Development Economics at the <a href="https://www.graduateinstitute.ch"> Graduate Institute of International and Development Studies</a> in Geneva, under the supervision of Professor <a href="https://www.graduateinstitute.ch/arcand"> Jean Louis Arcand</a>.
+PhD Candidate in Development Economics at the <a href="https://www.graduateinstitute.ch"> Graduate Institute of International and Development Studies</a> in Geneva, under the supervision of Professor <a href="https://www.graduateinstitute.ch/arcand">Jean Louis Arcand</a>.

 My research interests span the fields of Economic History and Development Economics.
 I am particularly intersted in Colonial History, Education, Conflicts and Inequalities.
 I focus especially on North Africa and Subsaharan Africa.